jmbhughes/barnsley/README.md

 It can be used to recreate an image at a later date.

 1. Clone this repo
-2. Using Rust, run `cargo run --release construct examples/example7.json`
+2. Using Rust, run `barnsley construct examples/example7.json`
 3. Look at the example7.png file to see the result.
 Note how it matches the one in the examples directory!